-- (b) Approved Land Study;

-- (c) Approved Infrastructure Documents, if indicated at the Preapplication Meeting; and

-- (d) Submittal of a Plat Application

-- b.
-Plat Application Submittal Requirements

-In addition to submittal requirements required in general for all plats, the following are required for a Minor Development Plat application submittal:

 - i.
-Each existing or proposed building, structure, or improvement or proposed modification of the external configuration of the building, structure, or improvement involving a change of the building, structure, or improvement; - ii.
-Development constraints, such as: - (a) existing easements - (b) burial grounds - (c) railroad rights of way - (d) rivers, lakes, and other watercourses - (e) oil and gas lines, wells and pad sites - (f) any other easement or constraining use that influences the development of the proposed subdivision; and - iii.
-Letters of Certification (LOCs) from all reviewing entities including but not limited to: - (a) The City of Boerne; - (b) Utility providers (water, sanitary sewer, electric) other than the City of Boerne; - (c) Kendall County if County right-of-way is affected or on-site sewage facility (OSSF) is to be utilized on the site; - (d) Cow Creek Ground Water Conservation District, if utilizing a well on the site; and - (e) Any pertinent state or local agency including the Texas Department of Transportation (TxDOT), if applicable. - iv.
-Any other information staff requires, as identified at the pre-application conference. - c.
-Decision - i.
-The City delegates to the Planning Director the authority to approve, approve with conditions, or disapprove Minor Development Plats and amendments to Minor Development Plats. - ii.
+Preapplication Meeting; and - ii.
+Submittal of a Final Plat Application - b.
+Final Plat Application Submittal Requirements - b.-In addition to submittal requirements required in general to all plats, the following are required for a Minor Development Plat application submittal: - .
+A completed Minor Development Plat Application; - ii.
+Application fee; - iii.
+Ownership information; - iv.
+Property information, in the form of a survey: - v.i.
+Development constraints, such as: - (a) existing easements - (b) burial grounds - (c) railroad rights of way - (d) rivers, lakes, and other watercourses - (e) oil and gas lines, wells and pad sites - (f) any other easement or constraining use that influences the development of the proposed subdivision; and - ii.
+Letters of Certification (LOCs) from all reviewing entities including but not limited to: - (a) Utility providers (water, sanitary sewer, electric) other than the City of Boerne; - (b) Kendall County if County right-of-way is affected or on-site sewage facility (OSSF) is to be utilized on the site; - (c) Cow Creek Ground Water Conservation District, if utilizing a well on the site; and - (d) Any pertinent state or local agency including the Texas Department of Transportation (TxDOT), if applicable. - vi.iii.
+Any other information staff requires, as identified at the pre-application conference.

+c.
+Decision

+- i.
+The City delegates to the Planning Director the authority to approve Minor Development Plats and amendments to Minor Development Plats. - ii.
 The Planning Director may, for any reason, elect to present the plat to the Planning and Zoning Commission for approval. - iii.
-A final decision shall be rendered within 30 days of filing of the complete application. - 2.
-Minor Subdivision Plats - a.
-Steps in the Platting Process that apply for Minor Subdivision Plats b.
-Plat Application Submittal Requirements
+The Planning Director shall not disapprove the Minor Development Plat and shall be required to refer any Minor Development Plat that cannot be approved administratively to the Planning and Zoning Commission for consideration. - iv.
+A final decision shall be rendered within 30 days of filing of the complete application.

+2. Minor Subdivision Plats

+a.
+Steps in the Platting Process that apply for Minor Subdivision Plats

-Before a Minor Subdivision Plat can be submitted, the applicant shall have completed these steps as part of the platting process:
+Before a Minor Subdivision Plat can be approved, the applicant shall have completed these steps as part of the platting process:

 - i.
-Preapplication Meeting;

-- ii.
-Approved Land Study;

-- iii.
-Approved Minor Master Development Plan;

-- iv.
-Approved Infrastructure Documents, if indicated at the Preapplication Meeting;

-- v.
-Submittal of a Master Development Plan;

-- vi.
-Submittal of a Plat Application
+Preapplication Meeting; - ii.
+Submittal of a Land Study, if indicated at the Preapplication Meeting; - iii.
+Submittal of Infrastructure Documents, if indicated at the Preapplication Meeting; and - iv.
+Submittal of a Final Plat Application - b.
+Final Plat Application Submittal Requirements

-A complete minor subdivision plat application shall be submitted to the Planning Director for administrative approval, and shall include all the general plat submittal requirements and the following:
+A completed minor subdivision plat application shall be submitted to the Planning Director for administrative approval, and shall include all the general plat submittal requirements and the following: